mauritssilvis/challenges/java/basic_java_project_cli/README.md

 use --help for a list of possible options
 ```

-To solve this problem, do not use dots instead of slashes when a file path to a source file is expected:
+To solve this problem, use slashes when a file path to a source file is expected:

 ```shell
 javac -d out src/nl/mauritssilvis/challenges/java/cli/general/projects/basic/Main.java